PnS2018/pns2018.github.com/session_03.md

 ---

-The rest of this section discuss two popular types of pooling: Max-pooling and Average-pooling.
+The rest of this section discusses two popular types of pooling: Max-pooling and Average-pooling.

 The max-pooling selects the maximum value in the covered region and omits all other values.
-The max-pooling operation implements a certain degree of "translation invariance" at small scale because if the input feature maps has a small shift, the same maximum value can still be selected.
+The max-pooling operation implements a certain degree of "translation invariance" at small scale because if the input feature maps have a small shift, the same maximum value can still be selected.
 Given a set of input feature maps $$\mathbf{F}$$, for each input feature map $$\mathbf{F}_{n_{f}}$$ where $$1\leq n_{f}\leq N_{f}$$, the output feature map $$\hat{\mathbf{F}}_{n_{f}}$$ can be computed via the following equation:

 $$